June 30, 2025

 Osmium as an Investment

 Osmium is the eighth and last of the precious metals, belonging to the platinum group.
 It holds the distinction of being the rarest stable (non-radioactive) element on Earth.
-Historically known primarily in its raw, sponge-like form which can produce toxic osmium tetroxide (OsO4), osmium only became viable for investment and jewelry relatively recently.
+Historically known primarily in its raw, sponge-like form, which can produce the toxic osmium tetroxide (OsO4), osmium became viable for investment and jewelry only relatively recently.
 The development of a complex crystallization process, perfected around 10-15 years ago (as of early 2025), transforms raw osmium into a stable, safe-to-handle, crystalline form.
 This crystalline osmium possesses a unique silvery-blue luster, exceptional density (the highest of all elements), and remarkable durability.
 It is only in this crystalline form that osmium is traded for investment and jewelry purposes.

 Why Consider Osmium?